 This weaker target will allow more greenhouse gas emissions to be emitted, further contribute to dangerous climate change-related impacts such as heatwaves, floods, fires, and poor air quality that will harm the health of Ontarians, and violate their Charter rights to life, liberty, and security of the person.

 Young people are especially at risk when it comes to climate threats because these risks will increase in the coming years if greenhouse gas emissions are not reduced.
 It’s their lives and lives of everyone who comes after them that will be forced to bear the costs of climate inaction more than previous generations.

-That’s why seven young climate leaders, backed by Ecojustice, have courageously stepped up to the plate to fight for a safe and healthy future — starting with a safe climate.
+That’s why seven young climate leaders, backed by Ecojustice, courageously stepped up to the plate in November 2019, launching a legal fight for a safe and healthy future — starting with a safe climate.